Coryf65/SQL_Perf_Notes/README.md

 - All Operators Cost something

+- click on Show execution plan in toolbar of SSMS, check out

+    Actual Number of Rows vs. Estimated Number of Rows

+    This will let us know we might need to read ahead, or tune our query if the two numbers differ

 Examples:

 SET STATISTICS IO, The number of IO's sql server will do to complete our query.
 Logical reads from memory and Physical reads by disk